matthawkins90/dcrdex/Client-Installation-and-Configuration.md

 ### Prerequisites

-If you use the standalone Bison Wallet, you will need a web browser to open Bison Wallett user interface as described in the next section.
+If you use the standalone Bison Wallet, you will need a web browser to open the Bison Wallet user interface as described in the next section.

-Most users will use the native wallets that are already built into the DEX client.
+Most users will want to use the native wallets that are already built into the DEX client.
+Native wallets come mostly ready-to-go.
+For account-based wallets like Ethereum and Polygon, no syncing is necessary.
+For utxo-based coins like Bitcoin, Decred, and others, they must be synced.
+However, SPV wallets are provided to greatly reduce the sync time (meaning the full blockchains are not required to be downloaded).

 Depending on the asset, you may be able to choose from: (1) a native wallet, (2) an external full node wallet, or (3) an Electrum-based wallet.
 Consult the following table for a summary of wallet support.
 If there is a checkmark in the "native" column, no external software is required.